header-logo

 Explore all Exploits:

-The PHP-Nuke application fails to properly sanitize user-supplied input, resulting in multiple remote file-include vulnerabilities.
-An attacker can exploit these vulnerabilities to include arbitrary remote files containing malicious PHP code and execute it in the context of the webserver process.
-This can lead to the compromise of the application and the underlying system.
+The eXtreme File Hosting application fails to sufficiently sanitize user-supplied input, allowing an attacker to upload and execute arbitrary PHP script code in the context of the affected webserver process.
+This can lead to the compromise of the application and enable other possible attacks.

 Recent Exploits: